Weekend Teacher Training & Consenses Workshop

-After the weekend you'll not only be a certified Consenses teacher but you'll also get the curriculum for a whole year to teach where ever and to whom ever you choose.
-The curriculum includes:
+After the weekend you'll be a certified Consenses Teacher, AND have access to the curriculum for a full year to teach to the communities of your choice.

-There are only 20 spots for this weekend so sign up NOW!!!
+There are only 10 spots left for this weekend so sign up NOW!!!

 "The Consenses curriculum is itself as beautifully constructed as a work of art..."